FichteFoll/advent-of-code/README.md

 because it has been two years since I last did something with it.

 For **2021**, **Rust** it is.
 It's just so much fun.

+It's **2022** and you know the deal (**Rust**).
+It might sound boring,
+but I distract myself from "too much Rust"
+(if that's even possible)
+by comparing mine against other solutions in a different language.

 [Advent of Code]: https://adventofcode.com/